exs4amd musculoskel ex prescription

 Graduate capabilities & intended learning outcomes

-01. Summarise pathophysiology of various musculoskeletal conditions as they relate to the AEP scope of practice
+01. Analyse and synthesise the pathophysiology of various musculoskeletal conditions as they relate to the Accredited Exercise Physiologist scope of practice.

 - Online lectures, forums and quizzes will be used to describe and investigate pathophysiology of conditions such as arthritis, osteoporosis, pain syndromes and athlethic sporting injuries.
 Face-to-face lectures will discuss the idenfication of these conditions in individuals from various backgrounds.

 02. Evaluate and interpret assessments of musculoskeletal dysfunction with consideration of typically prescribed pharmaceutical medications.

 - Online and face-to-face learning content will provide details and instruction on completing relevant examinations and assessments including joint range of motion and stability, muscle strength and function, neuromuscular assessments, and movement analyses.
 Practicals will embed this knowledge with physical completion of the tests listed, including clinical gait analysis.

 - Online lectures, forums and quizzes will highlight expected and abnormal testing results.
 Case studies presented in the face-toface sessions will consolidate understanding and interpretive skills.
 Practical sessions will further consolidate interpretation skills at rest, during and after exercise.

 04. Critically analyse expected and adverse musculoskeletal outcomes from different types of exercise.

 - Online lectures, forums and quizzes will highlight expected and adverse exercise resposnes to various types of exercise (aerobic, resistance and flexibility training).
 Case studies presented in the face-to-face sessions will consolidate understanding and analytical skills of physiological outcomes.
 Practical sessions will further consolidate analytical abilities.

 05. Design clinical exercise interventions for individuals with musculoskeletal conditions.